JESUS GENERATION’S EXEMPLARS

 With the members of my group-household, I found answers to these questions from those who had gone before us, fellow-pilgrims in the the great cloud of witnesses.
 We drew principles and practices from Celtic Apostles like Aidan, Fursa, and Columba; from the first Benedictines, Francis, Clare and the first Mendicants; Wesley, Whitfield and the first Methodists; William Booth and the first Salvationists.
 Later the story of Francis and Edith Schaeffer also became significant to us.

-JGen began as a network when I invited boarders and alumni of my group houses to share my own rule of life – rooted in the promises made by Anglican clergy at ordination, and the Articles of War of the Salvation Army.
-This marked the start-up of JGen proper in 1997.
+The rule of life into which I invited my boarders and alumni was one rooted in the promises made by Anglican clergy at ordination, and the Articles of War of the Salvation Army, my spiritual heritage on my paternal grandmother’s side.
+This invitation marked the start-up of JGen proper in 1997.

 JGen Members and Associates – UK & NZ – 1997-2003